-If you or a loved one has been injured in a car accident while a pedestrian, the Klein Lawyers law firm can help you file a pedestrian claim and obtain an appropriate settlement.
+If you or a loved one has been injured in a pedestrian accident in Vancouver, the Klein Lawyers law firm can help you file a claim and obtain an appropriate settlement.
 Our lawyers have the knowledge, experience, tools, resources and access to experts necessary to prepare and pursue a solid claim on your behalf.

 Contact the Klein Lawyers office today at 778-654-7060 or through our online form for a thorough assessment of your case.
 Your initial consultation is free, and if we can move forward, we stand by our No-Fee Guarantee: If we don’t win, you pay no fee.